- Steel cut oats are healthier than rolled oats

 I didn’t understand there was a difference between rolled oats and breakfast grains like steel cut oats or Red River Cereal until recently.
-Yet I’ve been a healthy weight for sixteen years.
+Yet I’ve been a healthy weight for 20+ years.

 The goal of this post is not to say never eat rolled oats!
-Or to suggest you’ve ruined your day if you eat rolled oats.
-As I write this post I’m actually eating a rolled-oat-raison-coconut cookie I bought yesterday when visiting a loved one in the hospital.
-N.B.
+(One of my favorite snacks is this great banana muffin top recipe made with rolled oats.)
+And I’m not suggesting you’ve ruined your day if you eat rolled oats.
+As I write this post I’m actually eating a rolled-oat-raison-coconut cookie I bought this morning when visiting my dad in the hospital.
 I’m also eating an orange and drinking a milky coffee to make it a more balanced snack that includes some whole foods.

 My objective is to explain how our bodies work.
 Then it will make sense to introduce more whole foods while you start eating more balanced meals and snacks.
 Choices get easier when you recognize why they’re a good idea.

 When I was trying to lose weight I had no idea how our bodies work.
 I got so lost in the details.
 Every choice was a struggle.
-Now that I simply focus on eating balanced meals and snacks made mostly of whole foods, every choice is simplified.
+Now that I simply focus on eating ROUGHLY balanced meals and snacks made MOSTLY of whole foods, every choice is simplified.

 - are eating tons of processed foods

 - been trying to exist on diet pop and rice cakes (a very processed food) like I did for years

 Focus on cutting down on processed foods!
 Work toward eating ROUGHLY balanced meals made MOSTLY of whole foods.

 Having a strategy for change also helps you turn unhealthy habits into healthy habits.
 But first… you need to fix the BIGGEST weight-loss mistake.
 Are you making it?
 Sign up below and find out in 60 seconds.